 - Where RE is the relative error (%)

 As is the case with the standard error, the relative error is a measure of how close a measured value is to the true theoretical value.
 In the case of chemistry, this could be the measured mass of the actual mass of a reaction.

 This calculator also determines the absolute error, which is simply the absolute value of the actual value minus the measured value.
 This is an “absolute” value because it will always be positive.

 How to calculate relative error?

-Relative error is a measure the the difference between an expected or theoretical outcome and the actual outcome that occurred.
+The relative error is a measure the difference between an expected or theoretical outcome and the actual outcome that occurred.